On behalf of The Law Office of Gustavo E. Frances, P.A.

 Today, our best Fort Lauderdale family law attorneys are going to answer your questions about child custody rights for fathers and mothers.

 If you’re going through a divorce and you share children with your spouse, it’s vital to understand your rights and responsibilities as a parent going through a divorce.

-If you don’t find answers to your questions in this article, consult our family law attorney personally by calling the Law Office of Gustavo E. Frances, P.A., toll free at 954-533-2756 .
+If you don’t find answers to your questions in this article, consult our family law lawyer personally by calling The Law Office of Gustavo E. Frances, P.A., toll-free at 954-533-2756.